How to fix your sleep schedule with a healthy bedtime routine

-By dividing our night into 90-minute blocks, we can avoid being woken in the middle of a sleep-cycle, and allow our body to wake up more naturally.
-“The optimum amount might be six 90 minute cycles,” explains Clare.
-“But if you break after four or five, you will feel more rested than if you continue to sleep and wake up in the middle of a cycle.”
+By dividing your night into 90-minute blocks, you can avoid being woken in the middle of a sleep-cycle, and allow your body to wake up more naturally.
+"The optimum amount might be six 90-minute cycles," says Clare.
+"But if you break after four or five, you will feel more rested than if you continue to sleep and wake up in the middle of a cycle."

 Sound complicated?
-There’s an app for that.
-“There are lots of helpful tools - such as the Sleepytime sleep scheduler app on Apple and android - that help you to plan your bedtime and the best time to wake, based on the time available,” explains Clare.
+There's an app for that.
+"There are lots of helpful tools - such as the Sleepytime sleep scheduler app on Apple and android - that help you to plan your bedtime and the best time to wake, based on the time available," adds Clare.

 Focus on quality

-Even if we’re not getting enough shut-eye, it’s important to make the most of the sleep we have.
-So how can we improve our quality of rest?
+Even if you're not getting enough shut-eye, it's important to make the most of the sleep you have.
+This is called improving the quality of your rest.

-To optimise our sleep, Katz recommends we consider the quality of our mattress, and bedding.
-“If you’re waking up in pain, it might be an indication that your back isn’t being properly supported by your mattress,” she explains.
-“Or if you suffer from allergies, you may wish to consider hypoallergenic bedding.”
+To optimise your sleep, Katz recommends you consider the quality of your mattress and bedding.
+"If you're waking up in pain, it might be an indication that your back isn't being properly supported by your mattress," she explains.
+"Or if you suffer from allergies, you may wish to consider hypoallergenic bedding."

 Improve your sleep environment

-It’s also important to ensure our bedroom promotes good sleep.
-“Make sure your room is tidy,” says Clare.
-“Messy rooms can affect your sleep even if you’re not aware of it consciously.”
+It's also important to ensure your bedroom promotes good sleep.
+"Make sure your bedroom is tidy," says Clare.
+"Messy rooms can affect your sleep even if you're not aware of it consciously."

 In addition, it's important to keep your bedroom solely for sleep and other bedtime activities.
 This will give your subconscious a clear indication that it's time for rest.

-Light pollution disrupts our body’s natural rhythms, so it’s crucial we minimise excess light in the bedroom.
+Light pollution disrupts your body’s natural rhythms, so it's crucial you minimise excess light in the bedroom.
 Try investing in blackout blinds or a sleep mask to cut down on unnecessary stimulation.

-To ensure our body is ready for rest, it’s important to be mindful of our use of technology.
-“Reducing the amount of screen time directly before you plan to fall asleep, critically in the hour before the run up to bedtime should help.
-You can also reduce the brightness of screens by using blue-light software or filtering products,” explains Patel.
+To ensure your body is ready for rest, it's important to be mindful of your use of technology.
+"Reducing the amount of screen time directly before you plan to fall asleep, critically in the hour before the run up to bedtime should help.
+You can also reduce the brightness of screens by using blue-light software or filtering products," explains Patel.

 Help your body to switch off

-In today’s busy world, it’s hardly surprising that lots of us are feeling stressed.
-And our body may well hold onto that tension, making it difficult to switch off.
-There are many ways in which we can help our muscles to relax, from meditation to taking a warm bath.
+In today's busy world, it's easy to feel stressed.
+Your body may well hold onto that tension, making it difficult to switch off.
+There are many ways in which you can help your muscles to relax, from meditation to taking a warm bath.

 What about medication?

 Whilst medication has its place, all sleeping tablets carry a risk of serious side effects, including addiction, in the medium-long term.
-So it's always more beneficial to seek a natural solution to tiredness or poor quality sleep.
-"Medication can sometimes mask an issue rather than solve it," agrees Clare.
-"There is often a natural solution," the holistic health specialist adds.
+It's always more beneficial to seek a natural solution to tiredness or poor quality sleep.
+"Medication can sometimes mask an issue rather than solve it," says Clare: "There is often a natural solution," the holistic health specialist adds.

 However, if you suspect you have a sleep disorder, it may be worth discussing further intervention.
-"If all else fails, or you suspect you have a more serious problem, see your doctor."
-According to the sleep apnoea specialist, you may benefit from medication or appliance that can improve your sleep and make you healthier," adds Katz.
+Katz says: "If all else fails, or you suspect you have a more serious problem, see your doctor."
+According to the sleep apnoea specialist, you may benefit from medication or an appliance that can improve your sleep and make you healthier.".

 Making the most of rest

-Whilst we might not be able to stop the baby crying, or ignore the on-call pager, by carrying out a few simple tweaks we can make the most of our sleep and feel more rested as a result.
+Whilst you might not be able to stop the baby crying, or ignore the urgent call, but by carrying out a few simple tweaks you can make the most of your sleep - and feel more rested as a result.